Cleveland Green Sox: The ballpark

 The 1913 Cleveland Green Sox reportedly played home games at Luna Park.
 Luna Park had been owned since 1908 by Green Sox owner Matthew Bramley.
 Luna Park was an amusement park and sports facility that was located on the east side of Cleveland in the Woodland Hills neighborhood.
-Luna Park in opened in 1904.
+Luna Park opened in 1904.
 There was a chain of Luna Park amusement parks throughout the country, all built and opened by Frederick Ingersoll, owner of the Ingersoll Construction Company.
 Bramley purchased Luna Park from Frederick Ingersoll.
 The Cleveland Luna Park grew to include a 20,000 seat football field called the "Luna Bowl" and a baseball field.

 After the Green Sox, Negro league baseball teams Cleveland Stars (1932), Cleveland Giants (1933), and Cleveland Red Sox (1934) also played at Luna Park.
-The short–lived 1912 Cleveland Forest City club of the United States Baseball League had used Luna Park the year before the Green Sox.
+The short lived 1912 Cleveland Forest City club of the United States Baseball League had used Luna Park the year before the Green Sox.
 Luna Park was located on a 35-acre site bordered by Woodhill Road, East 110th Street, Woodland Avenue, and Ingersoll Avenue.
 Luna Park was greatly affected by the depression and prohibition, closing in 1938.
 Later, the site became home of the Woodhill Homes housing development, which was built in stages in the 1940's and still exists today.